What Can Cause Vaginal Dryness and How to Find Relief

 Banner image Banner image

-Here's the thing: understanding what causes vaginal dryness is your first step toward actually feeling better.
+Understanding what's behind it is your first step toward actually feeling better.
 So let's talk openly about why this happens, what your body's trying to tell you, and how you can feel like yourself again.

 What Is Vaginal Dryness and Why Does It Happen?

-Normally, your vaginal walls stay moist with a thin layer of fluid that keeps everything at a healthy, slightly acidic pH (around 3.5-4.5).
+Vaginal dryness is pretty much what it sounds like: when you don't have enough natural moisture in your vaginal area.
+Normally, your vaginal walls stay moist with a thin layer of fluid that keeps everything at a healthy, slightly acidic pH (around 3.5–4.5).
 Estrogen is the main player here, stimulating blood flow and helping your vaginal tissue produce glycogen.

 Your healthy bacteria then convert that glycogen into lactic acid, which maintains your pH and keeps infections at bay.

 When this balance gets thrown off, dryness happens.
 You might notice irritation, burning, itching, or discomfort during sex.
+And if you've been asking yourself, "why can't I get wet during sex?" know that there are real, physiological reasons behind it.

 One study followed women for 17 years and found that vaginal dryness increased from about 19% (ages 42–53) to 34% (ages 57–69).
 That's a significant jump.
 [3]